Randomized subspace correction methods for convex optimization: Introduction

 This paper introduces an abstract framework for randomized subspace correction methods for convex composite optimization~\cite{Nesterov:2013} on reflexive Banach spaces, accommodating diverse levels of smoothness and convexity~\cite{Park:2022b,RD:2020}.
-The framework unifies a wide range of decomposition strategies, including block partitioning~\cite{BT:2013,Nesterov:2012,RT:2014} and overlapping domain decompositions used in PDEs~\cite{LP:2024a,Park:2024a,TW:2005,Xu:1992}.
-It supports both exact and inexact local solvers, covering methods like coordinate descent, Bregman descent~\cite{DL:2015,GLLC:2020,HY:2016}, and constraint decomposition~\cite{BF:2024,Tai:2003}.
-We present convergence theorems that extend recent results such as~\cite{GO:2012,RT:2014}.
+The framework unifies a wide range of decomposition strategies, including block partitioning~\cite{BT:2013,Nesterov:2012,RT:2014} and overlapping domain decompositions commonly used in the numerical solution of PDEs~\cite{LP:2025a,Park:2024a,TW:2005,Xu:1992}.
+It supports both exact and inexact local solvers, encompassing methods such as coordinate descent, Bregman descent~\cite{DL:2015,GLLC:2020,HY:2016}, and constraint decomposition~\cite{BF:2024,Tai:2003}.
+We establish convergence theorems that extend recent results, including those in~\cite{GO:2012,RT:2014}.
+More precisely, by identifying a structural relationship between randomized and parallel subspace correction methods (see~\cite{HXZ:2019} for the linear case), we analyze the convergence of randomized subspace correction methods by leveraging existing analyses of parallel methods, such as~\cite{LP:2025b,Park:2020,PX:2024}.
+Furthermore, we provide new analyses that yield sharper estimates under stronger, yet commonly adopted, assumptions; see, for example,~\cite{RT:2014}.